projecte-aina/tts-api/README.md

 ```

 ## Authors and acknowledgment
-Developed by the Text Mining Unit in Barcelona Supercomputing Center.
+Developed by the Language Technologies Unit in Barcelona Supercomputing Center.
 The code is based on Coqui TTS server.py that has a Mozilla Public License 2.0.

 ## License
 Mozilla Public License 2.0